Cricket-Bonner century lifts Windies to handy lead over England | Sports-Games

 Cricket-Bonner century lifts Windies to handy lead over England

-Bonner was out just before stumps for 123, his highest test innings on a day when only 171 runs were scored, His 355-ball knock included 12 fours and one six, and he was finally dismissed caught behind off part-time bowler Dan Lawrence, who drew a faint inside edge to claim only his second test wicket.
+After more than nine hours at the crease, Bonner was out just before stumps for 123, his highest test innings on a day when only 171 runs were scored at an average of less than two an over.
+His 355-ball knock included 12 fours and one six, and he was finally dismissed caught behind off part-time bowler Dan Lawrence, who drew a faint inside edge to claim only his second test wicket.

 A marathon century by Nkrumah Bonner helped West Indies to a 62-run lead with a wicket in hand after day three of the first test against England in Antigua on Thursday.

-The Jamaican, at the age of 33 playing only his 10th test, displayed the utmost care and patience as West Indies crept to 373 for nine wickets at Viv Richards Stadium.
-Bonner was out just before stumps for 123, his highest test innings on a day when only 171 runs were scored,
+The Jamaican, at the age of 33 playing only his 10th test, displayed the utmost care and patience as West Indies crept to 373 for nine wickets in their first innings at Viv Richards Stadium.
+After more than nine hours at the crease, Bonner was out just before stumps for 123, his highest test innings on a day when only 171 runs were scored at an average of less than two an over.

 His 355-ball knock included 12 fours and one six, and he was finally dismissed caught behind off part-time bowler Dan Lawrence, who drew a faint inside edge to claim only his second test wicket.
 Bonner's task was made easier by the absence of England's fastest bowler, Mark Wood, who left the field with an elbow injury early after sending down only five overs in the morning.

+"Today the team needed me and I'm happy I stepped forward.
+Obviously, we're in a decent position."
+Earlier, he brought up his ton from 257 balls when he swept spinner Jack Leach for four.

-It was an appropriate shot given the majority of his runs came behind square on a slow pitch, and perhaps the weariness of such a long stay at the crease helped explain Bonner's muted celebration.
+It was an appropriate shot given the majority of his runs came behind square, and perhaps the weariness of such a long stay at the crease helped explain Bonner's muted celebration.
 He merely glanced briefly towards the heavens before hugging team mate Kemar Roach.

 Bonner's previous test century came on the same ground against Sri Lanka last March.
 Bonner, dropped at slip off Leach when on 73, had a couple more lucky escapes after reaching his century.